This page tells you about the entry conditions for trials. There is information about

 - 30 – you are disabled and may need to stay in hospital

 - 20 – you are ill, in hospital and need a lot of treatment

 - 10 – you are very ill and unlikely to recover

 The Lansky scale is used for children.

 - 100 – the child is fully active, normal

-- 90 – child has minor restrictions in strenuous physical activity
+- 90 – the child has minor restrictions in strenuous physical activity

-- 80 – active, but tires more quickly than usual
+- 80 –the child is active, but tires more quickly than usual

-- 70 – can't play as energetically as normal and spends less time than usual in play activity
+- 70 – they can't play as energetically as normal and spend less time than usual in play activity

-- 60 – up and around, but active play is minimal – keeps busy by being involved in quieter activities
+- 60 – the child is up and around, but active play is minimal – they keep busy by being involved in quieter activities

-- 50 – needs to lie down for much of the day but gets dressed – doesn't actively play but takes part in quiet play and activities
+- 50 – the child needs to lie down for much of the day but gets dressed – they don’t actively play but take part in quiet play and activities

-- 40 – mainly in bed but takes part in quiet activities
+- 40 – they are mainly in bed but take part in quiet activities

-- 30 – can't get out of bed and needs help even for quiet play
+- 30 – they can't get out of bed and need help even for quiet play

-- 20 – sleeps often and play is completely limited to very passive activities
+- 20 – the child sleeps often and play is completely limited to very passive activities

-- 10 – doesn't play and doesn't get out of bed
+- 10 – they don’t play or get out of bed

 - 0 – the child doesn't respond at all